SilentKnight (previously EFIcienC) – a new generation with fully automatic security checks

 LockRattler – a quick check of your security systems

 LockRattler checks your Mac’s basic security systems are active, reports version numbers of security configuration files which are active, the latest updates installed, and makes it easy to check for and install updates.
 Ideal for checking that SIP is enabled, and it has Apple’s latest silent security updates.
-New version 4.22 fixes issues with Catalina beta 4.
+New version 4.23 improves support for KEXT blocker in Catalina.

 SystHist – lists full system and security update installation history

 SystHist is a clean and simple app which tells you all the OS X/macOS system and security updates which have been installed on that Mac.
 Now probes deep into protected territory to find even silent silent updates, and gives details of all the files updated.
 New version 1.12 can change size of text in its middle reporting view.

 SystHist 1.12 (El Capitan, Sierra, High Sierra, Mojave and Catalina)

 After updating any of the items which it checks, when you click on Refresh, LockRattler highlights changes in red.
 However, the version numbers shown in some of its boxes aren’t highlighted in red until you next open LockRattler.
 This is because those version numbers depend on obtaining the version number of a bundle, which macOS appears unable to refresh while the app is still running (it seems to be a bug in macOS).